 All Boston Children’s clinicians are trained on “51As.”
-Under state law, (Massachusetts General Laws Section 51A) all clinicians are “mandated reporters.”
+Under state law, (Massachusetts General Laws Chapter 119, Section 51A) all clinicians are “mandated reporters.”
 The law states that “(a) A mandated reporter who, in his professional capacity, has reasonable cause to believe that a child is suffering physical or emotional injury resulting from: (i) abuse inflicted upon him which causes harm or substantial risk of harm to the child's health or welfare, including sexual abuse; (ii) neglect, including malnutrition; (iii) physical dependence upon an addictive drug at birth, shall immediately communicate with the department orally and, within 48 hours, shall file a written report with the department detailing the suspected abuse or neglect; or (iv) being a sexually exploited child; or (v) being a human trafficking victim as defined by section 20M of chapter 233.”

 The law goes on to say “If a mandated reporter is a member of the staff of a medical or other public or private institution, school or facility, the mandated reporter may instead notify the person or designated agent in charge of such institution, school or facility who shall become responsible for notifying the department in the manner required by this section.”
 In Boston Children’s case, that designated agent is the Child Protection Team member on call, who is available to staff and families 24 hours a day.

 When a concern for child maltreatment is identified, clinicians are strongly encouraged to consult with the CPT consultant on call.
 Child protection consultants are available 24 hours a day and can be reached through the page operator.